55

 Leoville Poyferre 2005 95+p

 Tasted twice - last time in March 2015.
 This wine has an excellent nose of black cherries and blueberries, which are intense and fragrant.
-Long on the palate with a strong structure.
+It is long on the palate with a strong structure.
 Silky fruit and tannin.
 It has a long, fruity finish.
 Fabulous wine.

 Leoville Poyferre 2003 92p